 There are people in your field who have more power over autistic lives, welfare, and futures than any human should have over another.
 They have more power than the United Nations and the US Government to influence autistic access to rights and self-determination.

 Your most privileged members hold too much power.
-No efforts you make to reform your field or earn the trust of the communities you serve will be received as long as leaders of your field continue to hold ubiquitous decision-making power to influence the education of BCBAs, to charge for podcast rants and grant continuing education credits while asking people to disrespect and ignore autistic advocates, to actively bully autistic advocates and nonspeakers, to suppress communication rights, and to operate with impunity outside the bounds of competence.
+No efforts you make to reform your field or earn the trust of the communities you serve will be received as long as leaders of your field continue to hold ubiquitous decision-making power to influence the education of BCBAs, to charge for podcast rants opining autistic advocacy and grant continuing education credits while asking people to disrespect and ignore autistic advocates, to actively bully autistic advocates and nonspeakers, to suppress communication rights, and to operate with impunity outside the bounds of competence.

 Your field advantages those who play well with the power structures and makes implicit and explicit threats to those who don’t.